ZSarver/cooldowns/README.md

 ## Building

-Cooldowns is a ReactJS App, so you will need NodeJS and npm installed.
-CD into the directory and then do
+Cooldowns is a ReactJS App, so you will need NodeJS and npm installed. cd into the directory and then do

 ```
 npm install